 For best results pre-treat your coco with a small amount of water (with nutrients and properly pH’d) and let it sit for a day or so prior to the cutting of the clones.
 Coco is very absorbent and this will give time for the moisture you add to evenly spread.
 If the coco coir seems too wet you can just let it dry out a few days before adding clones.

-How much water should you use for weed clones in coco?
-Assuming you’re running pre-moistened bags of (with 20% perlite for improved drainage) in a solo cup about 3/4 full and add approximately a third of a cup of nutrient/rooting solution to this.
+How much water should you use for coco cloning?
+Assuming you’re running pre-moistened bags of (with 25-30% perlite for improved drainage) in a solo cup about 3/4 full and add approximately a third of a cup of nutrient/rooting solution to this.
 Let it be dry out a bit at the top of the cup before adding more, it is really important not to over-water at this point.
-If you use bricks of dried coco, you’ll need to pre-soak these per the label instuctions ahead of time since these bricks are too dry to be used as-is.
+If you use bricks of dried coco, you’ll need to pre-soak these per the label instuctions ahead of time and buffer them since these bricks are too dry to be used as-is.

 What type of nutrients should be used for rooting marijuana clones in coco coir?